Nerfan/Challonge-Elo/README.md

 }
 ```

 would result in any mentions of JEREMY LEFURGE in a tournament to count towards the elo of NERFAN.
+Do note that all names should be full caps.